• Home

 Revelation 2:17

-3. Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved."
+Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.”
 (Acts 4:12)

-1. Most of our doctrines aren't thought through and adopted on the basis of their value and legitimacy.
-We often inherit them from family, traditions, cultures and a response to the circumstances of life.
+Doctrine matters.
+It is the foundation upon which all else is supported.
+Most of our doctrines aren’t thought through and adopted on the basis of their value and legitimacy.
+We often inherit them from family, traditions, and cultures and as a response to the circumstances of life.

-1. The church at Pergamos didn't vote to adopt a doctrine of Balaam.
-They simply remained quiet, offered no wisdom against it and watched more people adopt what the culture accepted as normal.
+The church at Pergamos didn’t vote to adopt a doctrine of Balaam.
+They simply remained quiet, offered no wisdom against it, and watched more people adopt what the culture accepted as normal.
+We find normal all around us that was considered aberrant, perverse, and unacceptable just a few years ago.

-2. By this we know that we are in Him.
+By this we know that we are in Him.
 He who says he abides in Him ought himself also to walk just as He walked.
 (1 John 2:6)

-3. Yield the Sword on your own lifeIt is better to hold the sword of God's word and have it fight for us, than to bring it upon our life by His hand in judgment.
+Yield the Sword on your own life.
+It is better to hold the sword of God’s word and have it fight for us than to bring it upon our life by His hand in judgment.
+Every life is subject to the Word of God!

-2. Therefore God also has highly exalted Him and given Him the name which is above every name, 10 that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, 11 and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
+Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
 (Philippians 2:9-11)

-3. By the word of the Lord the heavens were made.
+By the word of the Lord the heavens were made.
 (Psalm 33:6)

-4. Now out of His mouth goes a sharp sword, that with it He should strike the nations.
+Now out of His mouth goes a sharp sword, that with it He should strike the nations.
 (Revelation 19:15)

 Overcomers

 In addition, Jesus will then give the overcomer a white stone on which a new name is written.
 This is a personal name.
-It's God's name for you and no one knows it but you.
+It's God's name for you, and no one knows it but you.
 When we overcome the world we will be completed as a new person in Christ, with a new glorified body and a new name.

-Giving someone a white stone had many different uses in that culture.
-A white stone could be a ticket to a banquet, a sign of friendship, evidence of having been counted, or as a sign of acquittal in a court of law.
-The conquerors in the public games were celebrated in great ways.
-Among all the pomp and celebration, they were given a white stone.
-The stone had their name on it.
+2. The conquerors in the public games were celebrated in great ways.
+Among all the pomp and celebration, they were given a white stone with their name on it.
 This was like a lifetime ticket of admission to anything in the city.
-Even if you weren't invited to the party you could pull out your white stone and you were in.
+Even if you weren't invited to the party, you could pull out your white stone, and you were in.

 The idea of receiving a white stone probably had great meaning to these folks.
 Because they were Christians, because they were set apart from the culture and viewed as different, they would most likely never receive a white stone.
 The Lord offers them a greater white stone than any Greek or Roman culture could offer.
 It was the assurance of His blessing – free and inhibited access to the manifold grace of God.

-There's a white stone with your name on it.
-There is a manna for you.
-These things can't be enjoyed by the world or running in the world.
+There’s a white stone with your name on it.
+There is manna for you.
+These things can’t be enjoyed by the world or running in the world.
 They are only for those who overcome.